-Home » PowerShell Tips » PowerShell – mkdir to create directory
+Home » PowerShell Tips » PowerShell mkdir to Create Directory

-PowerShell – mkdir to create directory
+PowerShell mkdir to Create Directory

-PowerShell mkdir is a function defined in PowerShell to create directory and it’s an alias of md command.
+PowerShell mkdir is a function defined in PowerShell to create a directory and it’s an alias of md command.

 powershell mkdir